25 February, 2019

 Figure 2.
 Import Properties Data by Object Type in the Object Type pull-down box

 Once you have chosen the appropriate property type, hit “Next”.
-The following dialogue box shows you how the properties are being mapped onto the model’s properties.
+The following dialog box shows you how the properties are being mapped onto the model’s properties.

 If the column header in the CSV file matches the name of the property you are importing, then the mapping is done automatically.
 If that is not the case, then you would need to correct the names manually by using the drop-down options to match the importing property types.